kinopyo/kinopyo.github.com/source/_posts/2012-07-20-machinist-how-to-generate-an-object-without-saving-it-to-the-database.markdown

 **CAUTION** It's specific machinist 1.0-maintenance.

+Machinist is an alternative for Fixtures or FactoryGirl.

 ## make_unsaved
 > If you want to generate an object without saving it to the database, replace `make` with `make_unsaved`